alibaba/GraphScope/docs/gremlin_tutorials.md

     g.V().select(expr("@.name")) // = g.V().values("name")
     ```
 ### Aggregate (Group)
-The group()-step in standard gremlin has limited capabilities (i.e. grouping can only be performed based on a single key, and only one aggregate calculation can be applied in each group), which cannot be applied to the requirements of performing group calculations on multiple keys or values; Therefore, we further extend the capabilities of the group()-step, allowing multiple variables to be set and different aliases to be configured in key by()-step and value by()-step respectively;
+The group()-step in standard gremlin has limited capabilities (i.e. grouping can only be performed based on a single key, and only one aggregate calculation can be applied in each group), which cannot be applied to the requirements of performing group calculations on multiple keys or values; Therefore, we further extend the capabilities of the group()-step, allowing multiple variables to be set and different aliases to be configured in key by()-step and value by()-step respectively.

 Usages of the key by()-step:
 ```java